akrztrk/openenv-flow-debugger/README.md

 ---

-# OpenEnv Flow Debugger (Just a Simple Version for Now!)
+# OpenEnv Flow Debugger
+*A real-world agentic debugging environment for Power Automate*

 This project is a small, easy-to-use debugging tool built with OpenEnv.
 It's inspired by those tricky real-world problems we hit in tools like Power Automate.